ycmm52/mac_mini_m4_eval/README.md

 ### CPU Architecture

 - box86: ARM to x86
+- Rosetta 2 : x86 to ARM by apple

 ### Graphical API

-- DXVK: DX to Vulkan
+- DXVK: DX to Vulkan, use Vulkan to simulate Direct3D
+- VKD3D: same as DXVK
+- MoltenVK: Vulkan to Metal, used by CrossOver

 ## Misc

-- CrossOver
-    - pre-translate?
-    - not support DX12?
 - Winetricks
     - setup Wine